 No, you can arrive and depart on any day of the week.
 Having said that, be aware that we don't run surf classes on Sundays.
 So, to make the most of a 7-day package, arrive on a Sunday, in preparation to commence six days of surf classes the next day.

 We've outlined the pricing for our Surf Package and Chill Package on our Rates page.

 For sure!
 Non-surfers are very welcome at Shaka.
 We have special prices for the Chill Package but, for not much more, why not come learn to surf with us...?

 We've outlined exactly what is and isn’t included in your stay at Shaka on our Rates page.
-Also, have a look at our Daily Schedule to know what things are happening on which days, but as a quick reminder – we serve dinner at the camp Sunday to Friday nights and we run surf classes from Monday to Saturday.
+Also, have a look at our Daily Schedule to know what things are happening on which days, but as a quick reminder – we serve dinner Sunday to Friday nights and we run surf classes from Monday to Saturday.
+There's a daily yoga class.